Tropico (video game): Gameplay

 Regardless of any other stated victory condition, the main goal of any Tropico game is to stay in power.
 If the island's populace disapproves of the player's actions, they may vote their leader out of office.
 Individual factions and powers can also end or disrupt El Presidente's rule.
 Rebels can defeat the army and storm the Presidential palace.
 If the army is dissatisfied, it can stage a coup d'état.

 If "El Presidente" manages to stay in positive view of the Soviet Union and the United States they will supply him with foreign aid money.
 If either of the Cold War superpowers becomes unhappy with the player's regime, it may launch an invasion to overthrow it.
 The superpowers may build a military base on Tropico, protecting the island from the other and offering monthly payments.
 If an army base is established in the country, it may ask for specific tasks, and low satisfaction will lead them to overthrow "El Presidente".

 Tropico can be played in two gameplay modes: scenario or custom game/random map.
 Scenarios are predetermined game conditions with defined goals that must be accomplished in order to win.
 The game includes several scenarios, each with a stated level of difficulty.
 Custom games allow virtually all starting conditions to be controlled.
 The player can customize the map of the island, adjusting its size and steepness to personal preference.
 Many other aspects of gameplay, such as political and economic difficulty, can also be customized to make the game easier or more difficult.
-The custom game also allows the player to choose how many game years the simulation will run for (a minimum of 10 years, a maximum of 70), and what conditions will determine victory (if any).
+The custom game also allows the player to choose how many game years the simulation will run for (a minimum of 10 years, a maximum of 70 with the game basically run 1950 to 2000), and what conditions will determine victory (if any).
 The game also includes a tutorial level, which teaches the player the game mechanics and controls of the game.